bob-anderson-ok/Jocular/src/jocularmain/Help/marker.help.md

 ### Overview --- trim markers

 **<font color=blue>Trim markers</font>** (color coded blue) are used to tell Jocular which observation points can be excluded from the solution process.
 None, one, or both of these markers can be specified.
-Points to the left of the left trim marker are excluded while points to the right of the right trim are excluded when the command *Apply Trims* is executed (this is in the *Operations* menu).
+Points to the left of the left trim marker are excluded while points to the right of the right trim are excluded when the command *Apply Trims* is executed (from the *Operations* menu).

 ### Overview --- D and R markers

-These markers serve a dual purpose: to delineate data points for use in estimating noise levels; or to speed calculations when long observations are being processed.
+These markers serve a dual purpose: to delineate data points for use in estimating noise levels; to speed calculations when observations with many data points are being processed.

 These markers can be used to speed up the solution calculation by restricting the range of candidate *solutions*.
-For observations with fewer than 1000 points, it may take more time to place the markers than to simply let the *solver* find the biggest thing present using an exhaustive search.
+For observations with fewer than 1000 points, it may take more time to place the markers than to simply let the *solver* find the biggest thing present using an exhaustive search (perhaps limited more simply by the use of min and/or max event durations).

 **<font color=red>D limit markers</font>** (color coded red) bracket points that Jocular is to consider as candidate solution D transition points or to delineate a set of data points to be included in a noise estimation.
 Either none or both markers must be placed.
 They can be placed outside the region of